 DxDiag

 DxDiag is a Windows-integrated diagnostics tool that can tell you about your CPU and RAM, as well as provide information on your GPU.
 To access it, press the Windows button + R and type in “dxdiag” when the window appears.
-Click “OK”, and DxDiag will start.
+Click “OK”, and DxDiag will commence.

 When it opens, click the “Display” tab and look for the field labeled “Name”.
 It should be in the first row of the “Device” subsection and will show you the title of your GPU and its producer.